symbol/symbol-docs/source/guides/multisig/creating-a-multi-level-multisig-account.rst

 Prerequisites
 *************

-- Finish :doc:`converting an account to multisig guide <converting-an-account-to-multisig>`
+- Complete :doc:`converting an account to multisig <converting-an-account-to-multisig>` guide.
-- Know how to :doc:`create accounts <../account/creating-an-account>`
+- Create :doc:`accounts <../account/creating-an-account>` for every multisig level.
+- Load the root multisig account with enough |networkcurrency| to pay for the transaction fee.

 ******************************************
 Example #1: Multisig account with 3 levels